Spanish–Algerian War (1775–1785): Background

-Spain and Algeria were in a de facto constant state of conflict, ever since the Spanish-Algerian War (1504–1512), albeit war was rarely declared.
-Spain was especially crippled by this since Algerine pirates have been constantly harassing the Spanish coast, Spain fought multiple wars with and Algeria, but they were never able to end the local piracy once and for all.
-On top of that Spain held both Oran and Mers El Kébir, following their decisive victory in 1732.
+Spain and Algeria were in a de facto constant state of conflict, ever since 1504, albeit war was rarely declared.
+Spain was especially incensed by this since Algerine pirates had been constantly harassing the Spanish coast for their slave hunting, Spain fought multiple wars with Algiers, but they were never able to end the local piracy once and for all.
+On top of that Spain recovered both Oran and Mers El Kébir, following their decisive victory in 1732.
 In 1766, some time after Baba Mohammed ben-Osman (also known as Muhammad V) was elected by the diwan of Algiers to be the Dey of Algiers, Spain attempted to sign a peace treaty with them, but that only ended in the exchange of captives in 1767, and 1768.

 In 1775, after raids didn't stop, Spain de jure declared war, and in May, sent Alejandro O'Reilly to lead an expedition against Algiers.